Marine Ecology Program Distance Learning

 Fort Ross Conservancy now offers distance learning opportunities!
-We want to support California teachers and parents by bringing the park to you through a one hour distance learning program.
+We want to support California parents and teachers by bringing the park to you through a one hour distance learning program.

-We know the last few months have been incredibly difficult and there are still many unknowns related to the 2020-2021 school year.
+We know the last few months have been incredibly difficult and there are still many unknowns related to the school year.
 But there is one thing we do know – outdoor education is essential to the health, happiness, and development of all our youth.
-With the chaos of Covid-19, now more than ever, our students need to experience nature.
-We are here to work with you to bring nature to your classroom by providing an interactive trip to Fort Ross your students will never forget.
+Now more than ever, we need to experience nature.
+Together, we can bring nature to your home or classroom by providing an interactive trip to Fort Ross your students will never forget.

-A Fort Ross Conservancy MEP Instructor takes students on a journey through this California history which is carefully interwoven with local ocean ecology.
-Together we witness how the intersection of cultural and natural history offer a unique opportunity to learn ocean stewardship:
+A Fort Ross Conservancy MEP Instructor takes you on a journey through this California history which is carefully interwoven with local ocean ecology.
+Together we witness how the intersection of cultural and natural history offer a unique opportunity to learn ocean stewardship.

-Cost – $5/person/hour – Fort Ross Conservancy is a nonprofit organization that works to connect people to the history and beauty of Fort Ross and Salt Point parks.
-We are dedicated to providing outdoor youth education for all students.
-The Fort Ross Distance Learning fees ensure FRC is able to continue providing excellent programming which utilizes Fort Ross’ unique cultural and natural history to teach important ocean stewardship lessons.
+Cost – $5/person/hour – We are dedicated to providing outdoor youth education for all students.
+Distance Learning fees ensure that the Fort Ross Conservancy is able to provide excellent educational programming that utilizes Fort Ross’ unique cultural and natural history to teach important ocean stewardship lessons.

 Fee Waivers Available! – Public lands and outdoor learning experiences should be widely available.
 FRC aims to minimize the financial challenges that keep kids from taking important field trips.
 Thanks to the generous support from our donors we have created the Fort Ross Education Fund to offer program fee waivers and/or transportation subsidies to schools that would otherwise be unable to participate.
 We welcome teachers of all schools to apply!

 For more information contact firstname.lastname@example.org